gabrielmatteojones/apex/_posts/2024-07-05-Analysis-of-Duplicates-North-Carolina-Voting-Registration-data.md

 ---

 At RootSquare.io, we specialize in advanced data cleansing solutions specifically designed for healthcare organizations.
 Our proprietary technology excels at identifying and resolving duplicate patient records within person demographic data, even in nuanced cases arising from marriage/separation.
 Remarkably, our solution can even distinguish twins with exceptional accuracy.
 This focus on the healthcare industry ensures our deep understanding of the complexities of patient data and allows us to deliver unparalleled results.

 To demonstrate the effectiveness of our solution in a real-world scenario, we applied it to the **North Carolina Voter Registration Database**.
-This publicly available dataset allowed us to rigorously test our methodologies for identifying duplicate person demographic data.
+This publicly available dataset allowed us to rigorously test our methodologies for identifying duplicate persons.
 Using traditional record matching techniques, our solution successfully identified **2,611 potential duplicate pairs** within the dataset.
 We then developed predictive models to classify these potential duplicates into the following categories:

 - Standard duplicates (same individuals with multiple records)  - **SD**
 - Duplicates caused by **marriage/separation**  - **MS**
-- Cases involving **twins**  - **T**
+- Cases involving **Multible births**  - **T**
 - Non duplicates - **ND**

 We prioritize accuracy to ensure our solution flags true duplicates while minimizing the risk of incorrectly identifying separate individuals.